What is Medicare Part A?

 Enrollment and Eligibility

-- Most people automatically get Part A when they turn 65 if receiving Social Security or Railroad Retirement benefits.
+- Most people automatically get Part A at age 65 if receiving Social Security.

-- If not automatic, you can sign up during your Initial Enrollment Period (3 months before, month of, and 3 months after your 65th birthday).
+- Otherwise, enroll during your Initial Enrollment Period (3 months before, month of, and 3 months after turning 65).

-- Florida Medicare Supplement (Medigap) – Helps cover deductibles, coinsurance, and hospital copays.
+- Medicare Supplement (Medigap) – Helps pay deductibles, coinsurance, and hospital costs.

-- Personal Savings – Paying for uncovered services out-of-pocket.
+- Personal Savings – Out-of-pocket expenses for uncovered services.

-A benefit period begins the day you’re admitted to a hospital and ends after 60 consecutive days without inpatient care.
-Deductibles and coinsurance apply per benefit period. - What does Part A not cover?
+A benefit period starts when you are admitted to a hospital and ends after 60 consecutive days without inpatient care.

 Nisona serves the insurance needs of the Treasure and Space Coast.